Frustrations and Fixes

 The RFP process is not an end in itself

 A proposal from a vendor in response to an RFP (request for proposal) can provide an interesting baseline to build from and a direction to navigate, but it’s not a project plan.
-By definition, an RFP response is not informed by the kind of deep knowledge that will come with a full Discovery process of a DAM project.
+By definition, an RFP response is not informed by the kind of deep knowledge that will come with a full Discovery process of a DAM solution project.
 And until you can be shown a feature or functionality in action you can’t be certain it will work for your needs.
 Keep asking questions.